sillybun/autoformatpythonstatement/README.md

 This is a plugin aimed to autoformat python statement.
 When you finish type a line and type \<Cr\> to start a new line, the previous line will be formatted automatically.

+It also boost the start new line time for large python file.
+No delay at all.

 ## Details

 if you write python file like that: